ChristianHinkle/MeddySDK_Meddyproject/README.md

 - ~~[boost_filesystem](https://github.com/boostorg/filesystem)~~
     - This dependency has been eliminated.
 We now use `std::filesystem` as a replacement.

+## Project Structure

+MeddySDK_Meddyproject
+- Does it install: Yes, it's installed as the `MeddySDK_Meddyproject` package and export.
+- Subprojects
+    - Include
+        - Provides the target: `MeddySDK::Meddyproject::Include` (interface library).
+            - This can be used as a header-only library.
+        - Does it install: Yes, it's installed as the `Include` component.
+        - What it is: Holds all the public header files of our source code.
+    - Source
+        - Provided the target: `MeddySDK::Meddyproject::Source` (interface library).
+        - Does it install: No, but it's a cool idea.
+Maybe in the future.
+        - What it is: Holds all the private source files to compile.
+    - Static
+        - Provides the target: `MeddySDK::Meddyproject::Static` (static library).
+        - Does it install: Yes, it's installed as the `Static` component.
+    - Shared
+        - Provides the target: `MeddySDK::Meddyproject::Shared` (shared library).
+        - Does it install: Yes, it's installed as the `Shared` component.
+    - Module
+        - Provides the target: `MeddySDK::Meddyproject::Module` (module library).
+        - Does it install: Yes, it's installed as the `Module` component.
+    - Object
+        - Provides the target: `MeddySDK::Meddyproject::Object` (object library).
+        - Does it install: Yes, it's installed as the `Object` component.
+    - Tests
+        - Does it install: No, but we should support this so that dependent projects can use our test code to help with writing their own tests.
+        - What it is: Provides automated tests.
+See "Test Instructions" for how to use.

 ## Build System ⌨

 Built with CMake - cross-platform, standardized, and IDE-friendly.